 Like DePass, David Howarth, 17, is already considering campus life next fall.
 The senior at Dr. John M. Denison Secondary School in Newmarket, Ontario, Canada, opened a savings account in May to specifically sock away his U.S. dollars.
 “I have two currencies, Canadian and U.S.,” notes Howarth.
 “I want to pursue college in the U.S. I wanted to put my money in the bank where I could earn some interest, even just a small amount, and increase the value of the dollar rather than have it sit around.”
 Howarth, a visual artist who sometimes displays his work at art exhibitions around Toronto, adds that he always saves at least half of the income he earns from an art sale.

-Still, Howarth considers his newfound appreciation for the value of money over the holidays – specifically around Canada’s Boxing Day on December 26 – to be his greatest financial highlight of 2013.
+Still, Howarth considers his newfound appreciation for the value of money over the holidays – specifically around Canada’s Boxing Day on December 26 – to be his greatest financial highlight of this past year.
 He is much more attentive these days to where his money is going.
 “I wanted to make sure my money was spent well and that I was getting the best value for what I was purchasing,” notes Howarth, who called on friends working in retail to help him identify special promotions.
 “This was the first time I looked in-depth at promotional activities.
 For example, Bath and Bodyworks had a certain time from 4:00 p.m. to closing a couple weeks before Christmas when the employees gave out vouchers.
 The offer was you would get an additional 30% off on certain items.
 So, three bottles of soap would be $10, and then you would get an additional 30% off, so they would be $7.
 I purchased some soaps for my mother.”

 Emily Zhen, a senior at Naperville Central High School in Naperville, Ill., takes a different approach to value, yet with the same eye to making her money work for her.
 “When I’m out shopping, I like to ask the sales representatives and store employees about the quality of their products and how long they can last,” says Zhen.
 “I’ve learned over the years that certain cheap products tend to break down in a short period of time and that sometimes it can be more worth it and valuable to buy the more expensive product if it’s likely to last for a longer period of time.”